 Scarcely one person in a thousand is capable of tasting the happiness of others ~ Henry Fielding

-Nothing is more validating than an accurate description of your granny’s home-baked cinnamon biscuits, made from her secret recipe, or your uncle’s favorite ketchup, with which he always smothered his food at family celebrations!
+For example, few things are more validating in a mediumship reading than a ‘cinnamon taste’ reminder of granny’s home-baked biscuits made from her secret recipe, or the ‘sweet and sour’ memories of a beloved sibling’s favorite ketchup brand, which he always smothered his food with at family gatherings.

-But this gift of taste is not only applicable to the deceased, or non-physical entities.
-Psychics also experience tastes that are linked to the living.
-For example, when I am about to get a phone call from one of my closest friends, I always get a strong taste of Cabernet Sauvignon, his favorite red wine cultivar.
-He is an avid wine collector and connoisseur, and whenever we visit him, he always opens a bottle.
-Over the years I have come to associate this taste with his energy signature.
+But psychic taste impressions are not only applicable to the dearly departed and nonphysical spirit entities.
+Psychics also experience tastes associated with the living.
+For example, when I am about to receive a phone call from one of my closest friends, I always get a strong taste of Cabernet Sauvignon, his favorite red wine cultivar.
+He is an avid wine collector and connoisseur, and whenever we meet, he always opens a bottle.
+Over the years, I have come to associate this taste with his personal ‘energy signature.’
 Surprise visits from him are therefore impossible, try as he might!

 ABOUT THE AUTHOR